Do Grandparents Have Visitation Rights with Their Grandchildren in Arizona?

 The court considers many things when trying to understand what’s in the child’s best interests.
 When it comes to visitation with grandparents, the following are just some of the aspects they’ll explore.

-• Why the parent denying the grandparents visitation is doing so (for example, if there are allegations that the grandparents are abusive or neglectful, the court may determine that the parent is acting appropriately)
+- Why the parent denying the grandparents visitation is doing so (for example, if there are allegations that the grandparents are abusive or neglectful, the court may determine that the parent is acting appropriately)

-• The relationship the grandparents have previously had with the grandchild (did they spend time with the grandchild, and how they got along)
+- The relationship the grandparents have previously had with the grandchild (did they spend time with the grandchild, and how they got along)

-• Why the grandparents want to have visitation rights (is it for the benefit of the grandchild, or is there another dynamic at play with the grandchild’s parents)
+- Why the grandparents want to have visitation rights (is it for the benefit of the grandchild, or is there another dynamic at play with the grandchild’s parents)

-• The ability of the grandchild to have extended family relationships if one of the grandchild’s parents is dead
+- The ability of the grandchild to have extended family relationships if one of the grandchild’s parents is dead

-• Any impact the visitation has on the child’s daily activities and overall life (as in, how much time are the grandparents asking for and will it negatively impact the child’s schoolwork, extracurriculars, time with friends, etc.)
+- Any impact the visitation has on the child’s daily activities and overall life (as in, how much time are the grandparents asking for and will it negatively impact the child’s schoolwork, extracurriculars, time with friends, etc.)

 It’s worth noting that requesting visitation isn’t just for grandparents but also for great-grandparents, stepparents, aunts, uncles, cousins, and even friends.
 It’s equally important to understand that being granted visitation does not mean the grandparents (or others granted visitation) have any rights to make major decisions on behalf of the child.
-Those rights remain with the parents.
+Those rights remain with the child’s legal parents.

 There are several steps to this process.
 Remember that the court will always view any petition through the lens of the child’s best interests.
 If the grandparents can’t adequately demonstrate that visitation meets that requirement, they may not be allowed to have visitation.
-Because this can be a fraught and complex process, it’s highly recommended that grandparents work with an experienced family law attorney.
+Because this can be a fraught and complex process, it’s highly recommended that grandparents work with an experienced family law attorney

-Every visitation case is unique, just as every family is unique.
+Every Arizona grandparents rights case is unique, just as every family is unique.
 Many factors affect how these cases may proceed, including where the grandparents live, where the grandchildren live (which must be a minimum of six months in Arizona before the grandparents can file the visitation petition), whether the parents are divorced or legally separated, or whether there are allegations of neglect or abuse from any party in the petition.
-It’s possible to apply for a temporary order for visitation.
-On occasion, those become permanent, but it’s not guaranteed.

 What Should We Expect if Visitation Rights Are Granted or Denied?

 The court will provide explicit details about the visitation rights assigned in each case.
 That will include how often they may meet, the length of visits, if overnight visits are allowed, if visits need to be supervised by a third party, and possibly other requirements.
-Following those requirements is crucial to maintaining visitation rights.
-If grandparents ignore them, the parents could appeal the visitation to the court, and the grandparents could lose those rights.

 If the court denies visitation rights, it’s possible that the grandchild’s parents will allow some form of visitation so the grandparent-grandchild relationship can continue.
 The grandparents may negotiate with the parents or bring in a mediator to arrive at a compromise.
 However, the court ruling means the grandparents don’t have the legal right to visitation.

 Call the Turner Law Firm as soon as possible at 480-618-1221 to set up a consultation.
 We understand how stressful and traumatic it is to lose precious time with your grandchildren.
 We’ll go through the specifics of your case to see if Arizona’s grandparents’ rights laws may help you.
-Our team of experienced, knowledgeable family law attorneys will do everything they can to help you receive the best possible outcomes.